Banten: Colonial era

 When the Dutch arrived in Indonesia, the Portuguese had long been in Banten.
 The English established a factory in Banten, followed by the Dutch.
 The French and the Danish also came to trade in Banten.
 In the competition among European traders, the Dutch emerged victorious.
 The Portuguese left Banten in 1601 after their fleet was destroyed by the Dutch off the coast during the Dutch–Portuguese War.

+In 16th century, Chinese junk ships regularly traded with Jambi, Patani, Siam and Cambodia.
+Local Muslim women who dealt in the cloth trade willingly married Han Chinese men in Palembang and Jambi and also local Muslim women in Banten married Han Chinese men.
+The Han Chinese men usually converted to Islam to please their Muslim wives.

 Although the Dutch won the war, they preserved the Banten Sultanate.
 The maritime sultanate relied on trade, and the pepper monopoly in Lampung made the Banten authorities intermediaries.
 The sultanate grew rapidly, becoming a commercial center.
 As sea trade increased throughout the archipelago, Banten became a multi-ethnic region.
 Assisted by the British, Danish and Chinese, Banten traded with Persia, India, Siam, Vietnam, the Philippines, China and Japan.
 The reign of Sultan Ageng Tirtayasa was the sultanate's height.
 Under his reign, Banten had one of the strongest navies in the region, built to European standards with help from European shipbuilders and attracted Europeans to the sultanate.
 To secure its shipping lanes, Banten sent its fleet to Sukadana (the present-day Ketapang Regency in West Kalimantan) and conquered it in 1661.
 Banten also tried to escape the pressure of the Dutch East India Company (VOC), which had blockaded incoming merchant ships.

 A power struggle developed around 1680 between Ageng Tirtayasa and his son, Abu Nashar Abdul Qahar (also known as Sultan Haji).
 The disagreement was exploited by the VOC, who supported Haji and causing a civil war.
 Strengthening his position, Haji sent two envoys to meet King Charles II of England in London in 1682 to obtain support and weapons.
 In the ensuing war, Ageng withdrew from his palace to Tirtayasa (present-day Tangerang); on 28 December 1682, the region was seized by Haji with Dutch assistance.
 Ageng and his other sons, Pangeran Purbaya and Syekh Yusuf from Makassar, retreated to the southern Sunda interior.
 On 14 March 1683, Sultan Ageng was captured and imprisoned in Batavia.